Navatusein/GTNH-OC-Black-Hole-Control/README.md

 You should also put “Database Upgrade (Tier 3)” in the adapter.

 > [!CAUTION]
-> To work properly, you need to put any liquid kraft template (which is pink) in the interface.
+> To work properly, you need to put any liquid сraft template (which is pink) in the interface.

 ![Input subnet setup](/docs/input-subnet.png)